 Definitions

-American Heritage® Dictionary of the English Language, Fourth Edition
+from The American Heritage® Dictionary of the English Language, 5th Edition.

-- adj.
-Archaic German.
+- adjective German.

-- n.
-The people of the Netherlands.
+- noun The people of the Netherlands.

-- n.
-Archaic A Germanic people.
+- noun Archaic A Germanic people.

-- n.
-The Pennsylvania Dutch.
+- noun The Pennsylvania Dutch.

-- n.
-Slang Anger or temper.
+- noun Slang Anger or temper.

-- idiom. go Dutch To pay one's own expenses on a date or outing.
+- idiom (go Dutch) To pay one's own expenses on a date or outing.

-- idiom. in Dutch In disfavor or trouble.
+- idiom (in Dutch) In disfavor or trouble.

 - Of or pertaining to the Teutonic or German race, including the Low German (Low Dutch) and the High German (High Dutch).
 See II.
 Specifically